 |(2B pencil on 75mm x 125mm notecard)|

 The EU referendum (brexit) and the election of Trump seems to have marked the rise of a far-right mentality that hasn't been seen on such a scale since the 1930s.
 But this is what happens during austere and uncertain times.
 Rabble-rousers, who only have their own interests at heart, take advantage of desperate people and whip them up into a mindless frenzy.
-They blur the lines of truth and offer them easy answers to difficult problems, whilst creating convenient scapegoats.
-Instead of looking to the future, they look to a past that never was.
+They blur the lines between truth and lies, offering easy answers to difficult problems, whilst creating convenient scapegoats in the process.
+Instead of looking to the future, they look to a past which never was.

 It is for this reason that I chose the old Greek saying of "A society grows great when old men plant trees whose shade they know they shall never sit in" to use in this piece.
-It may well be ancient in origin, but it still resonates today due to the way it remains positive and forward thinking.
+It may well be ancient in origin, but it still resonates today.
 The last line I added myself.